Slamacy/RangeHunter/README.md

 # RangeHunter
 A basic browser sidescroller made using javascript and canvas html for our 2D Engine Development module.

+We made this game according to the specification given to us by a client (who was a student).

 Game Created by:
 - [Oisin Murphy](https://github.com/Slamacy)
 - [Ben Watt](https://www.facebook.com/ben.watt.792)